mekhushi/Bytomic/README.md

 *   **Cross-Platform Hardware Acceleration:** Optimizes compressed models for deployment across various hardware platforms, including CPUs, GPUs, and specialized edge devices.
 *   **Intuitive API:** Offers a simple and user-friendly API for seamless integration into existing machine learning workflows, reducing development time.
 *   **Comprehensive Documentation & Examples:** Includes detailed documentation and practical examples to facilitate quick adoption and effective utilization of Bytomic.

-## Showcase Your Results

-*   **Benchmark Results:** Include benchmark results demonstrating the performance gains achieved with Bytomic on various models and hardware.
-*   **Example Notebooks:** Provide example notebooks showcasing how to use Bytomic for different use cases and model architectures.
-*   **Real-World Applications:** Highlight real-world applications where Bytomic has been successfully deployed to solve challenging problems.

-## Contributing

-We welcome contributions from the community!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get involved.

 ## License